 Setting up an online payment system for your law firm is easier than you think.

-- Select e-payment processing software that integrates into your legal billing software.
+- Select e-payment processing software that integrates into your legal billing.

 - Review the online payments system with your team to ensure everyone understands it.